ulisesvina/ulisesvina/README.md

 I am a winner of the "Best use of Google Cloud" challenge at HeroHacks II and a finalist in the iWeek Hackathon organized by the innovation department of Chihuahua, Mexico.
 I am currently enrolled in Harvard's CS50 Computer Science course.

-In my spare time, I enjoy starting new projects on GitHub and can be reached via email (contacto@ulisesvina.me)[mailto://contacto@ulisesvina.me] and (LinkedIn)[https://www.linkedin.com/in/ulises-vi%C3%B1a-20ba61203/]
+In my spare time, I enjoy starting new projects on GitHub and can be reached via email <contacto@ulisesvina.me> and [LinkedIn](https://www.linkedin.com/in/ulises-vi%C3%B1a-20ba61203/)

 ## 🌐 Spoken Languages
 - Spanish (Native)